A Key to Customer Success

 What is a Job To Be Done?

 To better understand consumer behaviour, Bob Moesta and Clayton Christensen created the framework or mental model known as “Jobs To Be Done” (or JTBD).
 JTBD is based on the idea that regular innovation and growth cannot be produced simply by concentrating on market “features” like demographics, purchasing patterns, and other conventional marketing strategies.
+Business technology tools can streamline Customers’ Jobs by automating repetitive tasks and simplifying complex processes.
 For significant or disruptive innovation, this level of insight is inadequate.

 Instead, it’s important to comprehend customer behaviour in light of the organisational, societal, and emotional contexts in which it occurs.
 This enables you, the businessperson or innovator, to fully comprehend the “job” that the client is looking to have accomplished in a particular scenario.